rajash/Digital-to-Analog-Transmission/README.md

 # Digital-to-Analog-Transmission

-Python code for modulation and demodulation to digital data transmitted over analog signal
+Python code for the simulation of modulating digital data transmitted over analog signal and demodulating it at the recieving device.